Free extreme points span generalized free spectrahedra given by compact coefficients

 That is, $\cD_A(n)$ is the set of all $g$-tuples of $n\times n$ real symmetric matrices $X$ such that the evaluation $\LA(X)$ is positive semidefinite.
 Additionally define the set $\cD_A \subset \SM{g}{}$ to be the union over all $n$ of the the sets $\cD_A(n)$.
 That is,

-If $\cH$ is finite dimensional, then $\cD_A$ is called a \df{free spectrahedron} and $\cD_A(n)$ is the \df{free spectrahedron $\cD_A$ at level $n$} \cite{EHKM18} .
-In this article we extend to considering the case where $\cH$ is infinite dimensional and $A$ is a compact operator.
+If $\cH$ is finite dimensional, then $\cD_A$ is called a \df{free spectrahedron} and $\cD_A(n)$ is the \df{free spectrahedron $\cD_A$ at level $n$} \cite{EHKM18}.
+In this article, we extend to considering the case where $\cH$ is a separable infinite dimensional Hilbert space and $A \in SA(\cH)^g$ is a compact operator tuple.
 In this case we call $\cD_A$ a \df{\gfs} and we call $\cD_A(n)$ a \df{\gfs at level $n$}.
 That is, a generalized free spectrahedron $\cD_A$ is the solution set of the linear operator inequality

 where $A$ is a tuple of self-adjoint compact operators on $\cH$.